 A compliance manager is a professional that keeps the legal and ethical integrity of a company intact through policy enforcement and program planning.
-They make sure all departments of a business are complying with the rules and regulations the company upholds.
-Compliance managers are responsible for keeping up to date with changing laws that affect the corporate world and are responsible for preparing reports to present to their upper management detailing these laws and how the employees of the company are following them.
+He or she makes sure all departments of a business are complying with the rules and regulations the company upholds.
+Compliance managers are responsible for keeping up-to-date with changing laws that affect the corporate world, and are responsible for preparing reports to present to their upper management detailing these laws and how the employees of the company are following them.

 Compliance managers must be able to recognize the seriousness of an ethics breach within the company.
-After the level of the breach has been established, the managers will use their professional knowledge to decide the fates of people involved in the situation at hand.
-Ethical behavior in the workplace is a must, and compliance managers see to it that when illegal or unethical conduct is at hand it must be dealt with immediately.
-Compliance managers see to it that there are multiple options available to the upper management in terms of punishment or termination and then help them make their final decision.
+After the level of the breach has been established, the managers will use their professional knowledge to decide the fates of the people involved in the situation at hand.
+Ethical behaviour in the workplace is a must, and compliance managers see to it that when illegal or unethical conduct is at hand it is dealt with immediately.
+Compliance managers see to it that there are multiple options available to the upper management in terms of punishment or termination, and then help them make their final decision.

 Quality assurance departments are also excellent places for compliance managers to work.
-Making sure that products are safe for human consumption, whether in the food industry or other manufacturing industry, is a tough job that suits the work ethics of a member of compliance management very well.
-Like they can in the financial and HR worlds, ethics can easily slip in the production world as well.
+Making sure that products are safe for human consumption, whether in the food industry or other manufacturing industry, is a tough job that is well suited to a compliance manager.
+Ethics not only slip in the financial and HR worlds, but also in the production world as well.
 Compliance managers see to it that all safety regulations and laws are followed; and when they aren’t, the managers work with executives, management, and board members to see that the problems are taken care of and solved as quickly and as effectively as possible.

 Compliance managers work closely with other people in a team setting generally in an office within the company building, such as in the HR department, legal services, or financial offices.